DestyNova/advent_of_code_2022/12/README.md

 ## Part 2

 Well, if I'd gotten part 1 to work properly with Floyd-Warshall, part 2 would have been (relatively) trivial since it computes distances between all pairs of vertices.
 Although it would still take at least 15-20 minutes waiting for it to run.
+In retrospect, I was probably thinking of Bellman-Ford which has one less level of nesting and might have run in reasonable time.

 Anyway, Djikstra's algorithm is pretty fast so looping through the graph and running the entire search again for matching source nodes (either 'S' or 'a') produced the correct result in 6.152 seconds.